-These ten Columbia centers actively partner with Academic Commons to provide long-term access to their work.
+These fourteen Columbia centers actively partner with Academic Commons to provide long-term access to their work.
 Choose a center to start exploring.
 If you are interested in becoming a featured partner, please visit our FAQ to learn more.

 Center for Teaching and Learning